Herbert Colborne Oakley

 HCO bust

-Chinese Vases Tom (undated) Flowers in Blue Glass Vase
+Willy Tom (undated) Flowers in Blue Glass Vase

 "Oakley did not exactly herald the British Renaissance nor did he really break new ground - however, he is certainly an interesting and individual artist.
-In a way he was the epitomy of an intelligent middle class Englishman who retired to devote himself to the semi-bohemian life of a painter - (although he was a good draughtsman and must have had "formal" art training - not a casual amateur) - he found a perfect setting at the farm ... " ( in St. David's in Wales).
+In a way he was the epitome of an intelligent middle class Englishman who retired to devote himself to the semi-bohemian life of a painter - (although he was a good draughtsman and must have had "formal" art training - not a casual amateur) - he found a perfect setting at the farm ... "

 From the curator of a museum in Britain.

-This web site is an attempt to progressively compile a record of this neglected artist's work, as well as to try and assemble some relevant (and with luck, interesting) background on the artist and the subjects for the portraits he painted, generally local people from:
+This web site is an attempt to progressively compile a record of this neglected artist's work, as well as to try and assemble some relevant (and with luck, interesting) background on the artist and on the subjects for the portraits he painted, generally local people from:

 - Southampton in England